Rajya Sabha elections: Voting underway for 16 seats in four states

 While Panwar is set to comfortably win the polls with 31 clear votes in his favour, the key contest is for the second seat between Maken and Sharma, for which either of the two needs 30 votes, according to The Indian Express.

-Although the Congress has 31 MLAs in the Assembly, the party is expecting cross-voting or last-minute “surprises” thrown at it by the ruling party, according to the newspaper.
+Although the Congress has 31 MLAs in the Assembly, the party is expecting cross-voting, according to the newspaper.

 Tough fight in Karnataka, Maharashtra